January 13-15, 2023 | Jameson Camp | Indianapolis, IN

 Why is there a Registration Fee?

-The $40 registration fee is your contribution/investment in the program.
+The $50 registration fee is your contribution/investment in the program.
 We find a small student investment improves participation and commitment to follow through with the expectations of the program.
 These fees also help pay for LTW t-shirts and other costs.
 Attendees will get many times this value in return.
 Should you not be able to attend, you can substitute another student and we can transfer your registration fee to him.
 If your chapter covers the registration fees, you can elect to have us bill the chapter when you register.
+CEF Funds cannot be used for Registration fees.

 How do we get to Indianapolis?

 For those attending whose campus address is within 350 miles of Jameson Camp, you are expected to drive.
 You will receive 14 cents per mile (the IRS nonprofit rate) round-trip.
-If your chapter address is more than 350 miles from the Camp, you are eligible for one airfare for PLA and $300 airfare credit each for Recruitment and Finance tracks.
+If your chapter address is more than 350 miles from the Camp, you are eligible for one airfare for PLA and $300 airfare credit each for Recruitment, Finance and Risk Management tracks.
 If you are eligible to fly but want to drive, you will receive $75 for each chapter attendee you bring with you (since you will save LTW in airfare).
 See the Travel Information tab for more details and examples.

 By the way, for chapters more than 350 miles away, you might consider driving and stopping for an overnight at another Triangle chapter along the way.
 For instance, Pitt may stop over at Ohio State, or Minnesota might stop over at Armour.
 Alternatively, chapters in close proximity might consider driving together to share costs and get to know each other.
 If you need contacts for other chapters, let us know!